nkrusch/recontext/.github/README.md

 # Dynamic invariant discovery

-This repository is an experimental setting for _dynamic invariant detection over numeric data_.
+This repository is an experimental setting for _dynamic invariant detection_.
-Invariant detection aims to find assertions that hold over all instances of the data.
+Invariant detection aims to find assertions that hold over all instances of traced values.

-The environment is pre-configured with two detectors, Dɪɢ and TᴀCʟᴇ, and many input traces.
+The environment is pre-configured with two detectors, Dɪɢ and TᴀCʟᴇ, and many numerical input traces.
 The analyzers will have scalability issues with larger inputs.
 DɪɢUᴘ is a wrapper for Dɪɢ that partitions the input trace and yields inference results based on the partitions.